sgoldenlab/simba/docs/Scenario1.md

 #### To import multiple videos
 1. Navigate to the `[ Import videos into project folder ]` tab.
-2. Under the `Import multiple videos` heading, click on `Browse Folder` to select a folder that contains all the videos that you wish to import into your project.
+2. Under the `Import multiple videos` heading, click on `Browse Folder` to select a folder that contains **all the pilot videos** to import into your project.
 3. Enter the file type of your videos. (e.g., *mp4*, *avi*, *mov*, etc) in the `Video type` entry box.
 4. Click on `Import multiple videos`.
->**Note**: If you have a lot of videos, it might take a few minutes before all the videos are imported.
+>**Note**: If you have a lot of videos, or exceptionally high resolution or frame rate videos, it might take a few minutes before all the videos are imported.
-#### To import a single video
-1. Under the `Import single video` heading, click on `Browse File` to select your video.
-2. Click on `Import a video`.

 ### Step 3: Import DLC Tracking Data
-In this step, you will import your pose-estimation tracking data from DeepLabCut in csv file format.
+In this step, you will import your pose-estimation tracking data from DeepLabCut in .CSV file format.
+For the pilot videos, this means that you should have 20 individual .CSV files corresponding to each of the individual videos.

+**Note**: DLC outputs .CSV files with exceptionally long file names.
+We have included a function that will automatically copy the DLC .CSV, remove the excess DLC notations from the filename, and paste the new .CSV within the SimBA project.
+The new .CSV will now have the same name as the corresponding video.
+The originical DLC output .CSV will still be present in its original folder.

 ![](/images/importcsv.PNG "importcsv")

 #### To import multiple DLC csv files
 1. Navigate to the `[ Import tracking data ]` tab.
 Under the `Import multiple csv files` heading, click on `Browse Folder` to select the folder that contains the csv files that you wish to import into your project.
 2. Click on `Import csv to project folder`.

-#### To import a single csv file
-1. Under the `Import single csv files` heading, and click on `Browse File` to select the csv file containing your pose estimation data.
-2. Click on `Import single csv to project folder`.
+>**Note**: SimBA also provides the ability to import single videos and their corressponding .CSV files.
+This is not used in Scenario 1.

 ### Step 4: Extract frames into project folder
-This step will extract all the frames from every video that are imported into the project following **Step 2**.
+This step will extract all the frames from every pilot video that is imported into the project following **Step 2**.
 The frames are used for behavioral labeling when creating classifiers, and for visualizing the classification results.
-Once the step is completed, close the `Project Configuration` window.
 >**Note**: Splitting videos up into frames can take time if you have a lot of high resolution videos at high frame rates.
 The frames can also take up a lot of hard drive space.
+This is a good point to grab a coffee, or perhaps the latest edition of Machine Intelligence Daily.
+Once the step is completed, close the `Project Configuration` window.
+The main console will remain open.

 ![](/images/extractframeintop.PNG "extractframeintop")

 ## Part 2: Load project
+In Part 1, we created a project.
+To continue working with this project, we **must** load it.
 This section describes how to load and work with created projects.

 ### Step 1: Load Project Config
 In this step you will load the *project_config.ini* file that was created.